xwmx/nb/README.md

 ```

 [`notebooks current --path`](#notebooks) returns the path to the current
-notebook, which is frequently useful for building paths in combination
-with `show <selector> --filename`. `notebooks current --path` takes an
+notebook, which is frequently useful. `notebooks current --path` takes an
 optional `<selector>` argument that resolves the notebook, updates the
 current notebook if the selector contains a valid notebook name, then
 returns the path the now possibly-updated current notebook: